MaineKuehn/graphi/docs/index.rst

     From our experience, performance critical code is best run with `PyPy <https://pypy.org>`_.
     This will not just optimize isolated pieces, but the actual combination of your algorithm and ``GraphI`` as a whole.

+    For ``CPython``, an optimised graph type implemented in C is available.
+    Note that :py:class:`graphi.graph` will always represent the most optimised graph type available.

 Indices and tables
 ==================